Teach Me

 H2 blockers

 H2 blockers (histamine H2-receptor antagonists) don’t just neutralize stomach acid like antacids do.
-They also make your stomach produce less acid to give you more long-lasting relief.
+They also reduce the amount of acid your stomach produces to give you more long-lasting relief.

 “H2 blockers work by blocking the histamine channels in some of your stomach cells.
 They don’t completely block all acid production, but they are stronger than antacids and will last longer in the stomach,” Dr. Wassef said.